armAInexus/kleidiai/docs/matmul_qsi4cx/README.md

 }
 ```

-Then, follow the following steps to run the int4 matmul micro-kernel on an Arm® CPU with i8mm extension.
+Then, perform the following steps to run the int4 matmul micro-kernel on an Arm® CPU with i8mm extension.
+Consider RHS is n x k format.

 ### Step 1